aretasg/preFold/README.md

 Example useage: 'python preFold.py -i foo.fasta'.
 This will print out some information about the sequence, disordered regions in CLI and generate an .png file showing the predicted foldability of the peptide sequence.

 **The script was written in and intended to be used with Python 3.6 use it with caution when executing with 2.7 interpreter.
-You will need a SciPy stack to be installed to run the program.**
+You will need a SciPy stack and colorama installed to run the program with full functionality.**

 ## Usage and arguments